GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator

-Differently, this latter class of methods usually involves solving the 6D pose through a variant of the P$n$P/RANSAC algorithm.
+Differently, this latter class of methods usually involves solving the 6D pose through traditional techniques like P$n$P or Kabsch, and they oftentimes employ Iterative Closest Point (ICP) algorithm for further depth refinement.
 While such a paradigm provides good estimates, it also suffers from several drawbacks.
 First, these methods are usually trained with a surrogate objective for correspondence regression, which does not necessarily reflect the actual 6D pose error after optimization.
 In practice, two sets of correspondences can have the same average error while describing completely different poses.
-Second, these approaches are not differentiable with respect to the estimated 6D pose, which limits learning.
-For instance, these methods cannot be coupled with self-supervised learning from unlabeled real data~\cite{wang2020self6d,manhardt2020cpspp,beker2020monocular_self3d_det}, as they require the computation of the pose to be fully differentiable in order to obtain a signal between data and pose.
-Finally, the RANSAC iterative process can be very time-consuming when dealing with dense correspondences.
+Second, correspondence-based methods are sensitive to outliers, rendering the algorithms not robust and prone to being trapped in local minima.
+Therefore, they often resort to non-differentiable filtering algorithms like RANSAC, which limits their applicability in tasks requiring differentiable poses.
+For instance, these methods cannot be coupled with self-supervised learning from unlabeled real data~\cite{wang2020self6d,manhardt2020cpspp,beker2020monocular_self3d_det,wang2021occlusion} \Rthree{or joint optimization of 3D reconstruction and poses for scene understanding \cite{Zhang_2021_CVPR}}, as they require the computation of the pose to be fully differentiable in order to obtain a signal between data and pose.
+Besides, the whole process can be very time-consuming when dealing with dense correspondences.

-To summarize, while methods grounded on 2D-3D correspondences are dominating the field, they still exhibit downsides due to the decoupling of the problem into two separate steps one of which not differentiable.
-Consequently, some efforts have been devoted to enabling backpropagation through the P$n$P/RANSAC stage.
-However, this either requires a complex training strategy in order to have good initialization of scene coordinates~\cite{brachmann2017dsac,brachmann2018DSACpp,brachmann2019NG_RANSAC}, or can only handle sparse correspondences of a predefined set of keypoints~\cite{chen2020BPnP}.
-Recently, the authors of~\cite{hu2020single_stage} proposed to leverage PointNet~\cite{qi2017pointnet} in order to approximate P$n$P for sparse correspondences.
-While this proves to work well, PointNet disregards the fact that the correspondences are organized with respect to the image pixels, which tends to strongly deteriorate the performance as shown in~\cite{ma2020rethinking}.
+To summarize, while correspondence-based methods currently dominate the field, the incorporation of traditional techniques renders the pipelines time-consuming and non-end-to-end trainable.
+To tackle this problem, we seek to build a geometry-guided and fully learning-based object pose estimator in this work, as illustrated in Fig.~\ref{fig:teaser}.